telerik/blazor-docs/components/datepicker/overview.md

 # Date Picker Overview

 The Date Picker component allows the user to choose a date from a visual list ([calendar]({%slug components/calendar/overview%})) or to type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
-You can control the format shown in the input, the min and max date the user can select, and dates the user cannot select.
+You can control the format shown in the input, how the user navigates through the calendar, and dates the user cannot select.

 To use a Telerik Date Picker for Blazor: